Aerondo/Documentation/en/pilots/flight-log-analytics.md

 * Which aerodrome was the one on which i made the most landings in the past year?
 * How much hours did I fly on a specific aircraft?
 * etc.

-The screenshot below shows you how this feature looks like.
-You can also use it without constraints on mobile devices.

 ### Filtering Data